dawidl022/go-const-generics/projects/go-generic-array-sizes/proposal/issue.md

 same type, or a supertype of `T`), it means that `const` type parameters can be used to instantiate other `const` type parameters, including array lengths.

 Expressions involving type parameters, other than a lone `const` type parameter `N`, cannot be used as `const` type arguments.
-This approach is used by [Rust](https://blog.rust-lang.org/2021/02/26/const-generics-mvp-beta.html), and can make the implementation much more feasible (discussed in detail in the design document).
-E.g. the following would not be allowed:
+This approach is used by [Rust](https://blog.rust-lang.org/2021/02/26/const-generics-mvp-beta.html), and can make the implementation much more feasible.
+E.g. the following would not be
+allowed:

 ```go
 func foo[N const]() {